Financial planning tools and services to put you on the path to the future you want

 As one focus group participant said, “I am very happy we are able to help our stepson.
 He is having a difficult time.
 But to be honest, I want to help my own daughter more and it is a hard thing to talk about with my husband.”

 Create a Detailed Retirement Plan: Before you give money to family members (or as soon as possible), it is important for you to document a comprehensive plan for your finances in retirement.

-The NewRetirement Retirement Planning Calculator makes it easy to get started with fast but highly personalized answers about your financial health.
-This tool was recently named a best retirement calculator by the American Association of Individual Investors (AAII).
+The NewRetirement Planner makes it easy to get started with fast but highly personalized answers about your financial health.
+This tool has been named a best retirement calculator by the American Association of Individual Investors (AAII).

 Communicate Clearly: If you are giving money to family and it is a financial burden to you, you might want to sit down and discuss this with your family members.

 Not saving (or spending your retirement savings) will have a profound impact on both you and your family.
 Will family take care of you in the future the way you are taking care of them now?
 Do you want them to have that responsibility as you age?
 Do you want to give up your own autonomy and be beholden to them?

 The research shows that those who have discussed financial topics with their spouse and adult children are more than twice as likely to feel prepared for retirement than those who do not.

 Be Tax Efficient with Your Giving: Meeting with a financial advisor about what, when and how you want to give money to family can make your generosity more tax efficient.
 For example: